bbhunter/maskcat/README.md

    - Making `hashcat` masks from `stdin`
    - Matching words from `stdin` to masks
-   - Substituting tokens into string using masks
+   - Substituting tokens into `stdin` using masks
    - Mutating `stdin` with masks for new candidates
    - Generating tokens from `stdin` by extracting input
    - Creating partial masks from `stdin` by selecting character sets
    - Removing characters from `stdin` by selecting character sets
+   - Creating retain masks from `stdin` by selecting tokens to retain

 Maskcat also supports several options to assist in being a flexible and powerful tool: